 - Prelude (Seating of guests.
 This selection is generally left to the discretion of the organist.)

 - Formal Seating (Played at the end of the prelude, while relatives are seated)

 - Processional (attendants)

 - During the Ceremony:

-- Music before vows (performed while wedding party ascends the chancel steps)
+- Music before vows (performed while the wedding party ascends the chancel steps)